“Tell Ginny I love her,” Rebecca said as she stepped back from kissing Viktor deeply, tears in her eyes, and her blaster aimed straight at his chest.

-The two women hurried away as the rest of the fledgling adventuring band got on board, saluting the pair’s fleeing backs — tears or their equivocal freely falling.
+The two women hurried away as the rest of the fledgling adventuring band got aboard, saluting the pair’s fleeing backs — tears or their equivocal freely falling.

 Darrien and his band landed on the world a nulair later to cheers and feasts.
-A royal funeral was prepared for the heroines of the people, who say any who make such noble sacrifice are reborn instantly as Gods and their names are whispered in
+A royal funeral was prepared for the heroines of the people, who believe that any who make such a noble sacrifice are reborn instantly as Gods and their names are whispered in —

-The book shut as Salandra began to cry.
+Salandra closed the book and began to cry.
 She put the unfinished novel down, ran to her father, and climbed onto his lap as she sobbed into his chest.

 Viktor held her close.
-Salandra was among his more emotional children, but he’d never seen her this upset — even when she was convinced her uncle and older sister were terrorist agents being controlled by rogue circuits in their prosthetics.
+Salandra was certainly one of his more emotional children, but he’d never seen her this distraught – even when she was convinced her uncle and older sister were terrorist agents being controlled by rogue circuits in their prosthetics.

 “Salandra, honey?
 What are you talking about?”
 Viktor expected that Sal had just had another far-fetched, barely even plausible idea.
-She had a very active imagination that sometimes overrode her common sense.
+She had a very active imagination that would at times override her common sense.

 “Was that really how Rebecca died?
-How she became a hero instead of my mommy?”
+How she became a hero instead of one of my mommies?”
 She met his eyes with her own.

-“Was what really what?
-Dear, please try starting from nearer the beginning.
+“Was what really … what?
+Kjære, please try starting from the beginning.
 You’re easier to understand when you do.”

 “Into the Palace of Death, was that really what happened to Rebecca?”

-Odin’s beard!
 Of all the stupid, absurd, pulp trash available in that damnable series of Dagger novels she would have to pick that one, he thought to himself, fighting back tears as painful, bittersweet memories began to surge through his mind.
 It was no secret that his first wife and another Dagger, Darla, had been the first Daggers to die in a mission, but the details were generally not asked for and certainly never volunteered.

 “Oh, yeah …” She sniffled in answer.
-“Why’ve you never said she’s a goddess now!
+“You never said she’s a goddess now!
 And I’m pretty sure Ginny hasn’t either.”
-She put an accusing glare on her puffy, tear streaked face that caused Viktor to chuckle slightly.
+She put an accusing glare on her puffy, tear streaked face that caused Viktor to chuckle slightly in spite of himself.

-“She’s not quite a goddess.
+“She’s not quite a goddess, exactly.
 They were taking literary license with a difficult to translate term.
 A closer analogy would be Donovan’s saints, or maybe angels.
-Or some sort of cross between a Valkyrie and a warrior of Valhalla.
+Or some sort of cross between a Valkyrie and a warrior of Valhalla?
 It’s complicated.
 Uhm … possibly a …” He wracked his brain for a term from Faeshild or Kiva’uptkasi.
 “Il…uh…ilktharvë?
-They’re not so much worshipped, as I recall that book saying, as revered and prayed to in times of need.”
+They’re not so much worshipped – as I recall that book suggests – as revered and prayed to in times of need.”

 Seemingly unaware she’d yet spoken she put her head to one side, blinking in that disconcertingly slow way of her race, and making it clear her ancestors had evolved from something more akin to birds than had his own.
 “Oh.
 Daddy?
 Didn’t she want to see Ginny again?
-Most Daggers don’t have little girls — they didn’t then either, did they?
+Most Daggers don’t have little girls; they didn’t then either, did they?
 Why’d it have to be her and Darla?
 Couldn’t you have …” She paused, her imagination working in overdrive for a solution to the problem.
 “Couldn’t you have brainwashed some ‘bot to do it?”
-She thought another moment then added, “What’d they do anyway; the story doesn’t say, only that there was a massive explosion that altered the planetary climates.”
+She thought another moment then added, “What exactly did they do anyway; the story doesn’t say, only that there was a massive explosion that altered the planetary climates.”

 Viktor had always been proud of his wife’s courage – but pride couldn’t talk to him or sing to the babies.
 Thirty years had only eased the pain.
 He would miss her until he died.
-Then, he suspected, they would meet again in Valhalla, a place – in his opinion – he had no business there, in his opinion, despite what most people who knew him said – but she probably had Thor, Loki, and Odin calling her ma’am and bowing by the third day.
-She would have demanded he be saved a seat.
+Then, he suspected, they would meet again in Valhalla, a place – in his opinion – he had no business nor right to ever find himself, despite what most people who knew him said; but, he mused, she probably had Thor, Loki, and Odin calling her ‘min dame’ and bowing by the third day and she would have demanded he be saved a seat.

-Salandra had fallen asleep in his lap, her tears exhausting her.
-Viktor slid her glasses off and watched her sleep as he wandered fondly through old memories until he fell asleep too.
+Salandra was soon fast asleep in his lap, her tears exhausting her.
+Viktor slid her glasses off and watched her sleep as he wandered fondly through old, bittersweet memories.